rivveneyes/Rock-Paper-Scissors/README.md

 <img  src="resources/R-P-S-thumbnail.png" alt="photo of Rock-Paper-Scissors game" >

+'
-<h1>Pick a option and "click" play the computer will randomly select's its option and display with results</h1>
+<h1>Pick a option and "click" play, the computer will randomly select it's option and display results</h1>